gokcanparlaktas/gokcanparlaktas/README.md

 Photoshop: I create my own visuals and graphics, bringing a design-first approach to my projects.

 💡 What I'm Working On
-Currently, I'm working on PixelWear, an exciting e-commerce project.
+Currently, I'm working on HeptaIT as a Front-End Developer and building web applications with HTML,Bootstrap, CSS and JavaScript.

 🌱 What I'm Learning
 I'm constantly refining my skills in front-end development and exploring new technologies that enhance user experiences.
-In the near future, I plan to learn TypeScript and Next.js.
+Now, i'm working on jQuery,in the near future, I plan to learn TypeScript,Golang and Next.js.

 📌 Fun Facts
 In 2003, I began building my own websites on a platform that allowed users to create ready-made sites.
 My websites focused on Beyblade and dogs, sparking my early passion for web development and design.